 Wednesday: Colonsay, and perhaps Oronsay

-Remote from the other 'Inner' Hebrides (the next stop west is Labrador) and quite small, but with varied scenery and a diverse flora and fauna (otters if you're lucky), Colonsay is the kind of place that draws people back again and again.
+Remote from the other 'Inner' Hebrides (the next stop west is Labrador), Colonsay is the kind of place that draws people back again and again, attracted by the island's varied scenery and divers flora and fauna, including otters if you're lucky!
 If you want a strenuous day here, with lots of scrambling over rough, ancient rocks, then Colonsay can give it, but, surprisingly for an island so far west, there are many sheltered corners and much more woodland than you might expect.
 Add to that some delightful sandy bays and a rich store of prehistoric remains and you have a place in which it's good just to wander quietly and at peace.
-Kiloran Bay via Colonsay House is one option; another, tide permitting, is to cross the sands to Oronsay, with its high cross and ruined priory.
+Kiloran Bay via Colonsay House is one option.
+Another, tide permitting, is to cross the sands to Oronsay, with its high cross and ruined priory.
 Oronsay preserves traces of Scotland's earliest hunter-gatherer inhabitants from 6000 years or more ago in the form of turf-covered shell middens.

 Thursday: Ardnave Point and Finlaggan